aTur1ng/Unimelb-Subject_Projects/README.md

-# Unimelb-Subject_Projects
+# Unimelb-Subjects-Projects

-I will upload programming related projects I took in the University of Melbourne and my solutions here.
+I will upload programming related projects I took in the University of Melbourne and my approaches here.

+They are not one hundred percent correct, just a record of my work about these projects and subjects.

+I may or may not update the score of my projects.